web-deps/odom/docs/api/create-component/create-component.md

 ### `id`

 The ID of the component.
-For HTML components, `id` is set via the meta tag.
-Set the id property of a meta tag to the ID of the component.
+For HTML components, `id` is set via the meta tag or [`options`](#options).
 For JS components, the id is set via `options`.
 If not provided, it is generated.
-The `id` is used to provide a unique class for style elements of components and for caching.
-The id must be unique.
+The id must be unique in whole app.

 ### `importType`